Features

 All Press

 One of New Zealand’s most feted coffee brands, Allpress has been around as long as Starbucks – and where the latter plumped for speed, Allpress went for quality; so if your espresso wasn’t brewed within the magic window of 23-28 seconds, you can bet that’s not the one they’ll be serving to you.
-Swing by their pared-back Dalston roastery and café when you want to sip on a direct trade roast made with some serious TLC.
+Swing by their industrial Dalston roastery and café when you want to sip on a direct trade roast made with some serious TLC.

 Good for: Plenty of workspace, and al fresco seating